What are Hashtags?

 Hashtags are used in social media posts to:

 1. Start a conversation.
 For example, use #assistivetech if you have a question about assistive technology for a student with severe dysgraphia.
 Let’s say you post #assistivetech at the end of your tweet: What’s the best software/tech. for students with severe dysgraphia? #assistivetech That way a teacher who might be an expert in assistive technology, or perhaps a software company who wants teachers to pilot their technology in the classroom can find you.
 Then you can start tweeting back and forth, and perhaps even connect offline to figure out a solution.
 CAUTION: Before you do a big launch or promo, make sure to check what the hashtag is trending as (if at all), to make sure you’re not lumped together with a dicey subject.
 Designer Kenneth Cole made more than a fashion faux pas when he used #Cairo during the Egyptian protests in 2011.
 2. Join a conversation.
 Hashtags are a way for people to self-organize.
 Egyptian activists found twitter invaluable during the protests in January 2011.
 If you want to join a conversation, or see what’s trending on twitter, you can search here.
 You can use Twitter search to find trends, read tweets, and jump in the conversation.
 There are also specific twitter chats at given times of the day, on a variety of subjects, ranging from professional development in given subject areas to #foodiechats.
 (You can probably figure what that chat’s about! :>) Jerry Blumengarten (@cybraryman1) lists a schedule of education-related twitter chats, compiled by Tom McMurray (@thomascmurray) and Chad Evans (@cevans5095).
 Blumengarten taught in New York City for over 32 years leads several ed. chats and has also catalogued internet and social media resources for teachers, students, and parents.
 To search pinterest, you’ll see pins tagged with that particular hashtag.
 On a side note, you can use Postris to see visually what’s trending on Pinterest.
 At this time, though, you can’t search Postris by hashtags.
 For Facebook, simply type in the # followed by the word or phrase you’re searching for (remember, no spaces) in the search bar.
 Note that hashtags with a yellow arrow next to them that say “promoted” are generally advertisements.
-3. Greater exposure The rabblerousing nationwide group of teacher activists, the Badass Teacher Association (BAT), uses the hashtags #badassteacher and #badassteachers to create momentum and to draw attention toward their movement.
+3. Greater exposure The rabblerousing worldwide group of teachers and administrator uses the hashtags #blendedlearning and #edtech, among others.
 Using those particular hashtags helps increase exposure.
 4. Searching for specific topics If you’re a special education teacher, and you’d like to connect with other professionals in your niche, search # Spedchat.
 You’ll see all kinds of posts related to special education, you can click on them, and then decide whether or not you’d like to follow that person.
 For the Unofficial List of Twitter Hashtags, teacher Chiew Pang (@aClilToClimb) has compiled a list here.

 What social networks use hashtags?